attaoveisi/turtlebot2_SLAM/README.md

     negate: This value will check whether the notation of black colored cell=occupied and white colored cell = free should be preserved

+If the map quality is low, it is because the gmapping parameters values used were the default values.
+In general, it’s essential to tune them in order to get a 100% accurate map.
+These parameters are all listed under the gmapping documentation, where you can look at them yourself.
+If you experiment with some of these parameter values, you should be able to get better maps.

+For example, you might try, reducing the angularUpdate and linearUpdate values so the map gets updated for smaller ranges of movements, reducing the x and y limits, which represent the initial map size, increasing the number of particles.
+You can try tweaking these parameters and/or any other parameter you think should be changed.